XeReRxD/Open-Gams/README.md

 This collection includes pretty much any game, it's meant for archiving.
 Inappropiate games should not be submitted.
 One may legitimately use material (or fix it...) from any of these games in any project.

 A catalog of the games is available in the file named catalog.md.
-(Some games are undocumented so far, sorry for the inconvenience!)
+(A TON of games are undocumented so far, sorry for the inconvenience!)